Absolute Wonder Woman: Reception

-All 12 currently released issues of the comic book series have gotten a collective positive review form the review aggregator website Comic Book Roundup, holding a strong average critic rating of 9.1 out of 10 for 146 reviews, and a slightly lower average user rating of 8.9 out of 10 for 474 reviews.
+The first 12 issues of the comic book series have gotten a collective positive review from the review aggregator website Comic Book Roundup, holding a strong average critic rating of 9.1 out of 10 for 146 reviews, and a slightly lower average user rating of 8.9 out of 10 for 474 reviews.

+Reviewers noted the strong introduction of the series.
+However, later editions were criticised by some for heavily dense dialogue and slow pacing.

 Absolute Wonder Woman won "Best New Series" and Jordie Bellaire won "Best Coloring" at the 2025 Eisner Awards.
 Additionally, multiple members of the creative team were nominated for their work on Absolute Wonder Woman and other series: Kelly Thompson for "Best Writer", Hayden Sherman for "Best Cover Artist", and Becca Carey for "Best Lettering".
+In 2026, the first volume was a finalist for "Best Graphic Story or Comic" at the Hugo Awards.